ocaml/ocaml.org/data/tutorials/language/1ms_00_modules.md

 ```

 The definition of the `Hello` module above is the equivalent of a
-`hello.mli`/`hello.ml` pair of files.
+`hello.mli`, `hello.ml` pair of files.
 Writing all of that in one block of code
 is not elegant, so in general, we prefer to define the module signature
 separately: